opdsbanasya/JavaScript-Advance/Basics/README.md

 ```

 ## Declare variable using var 📦
 Variable are used to store data.
-To declare a variable in JavaScript, we can use `var` keyword. variable is declared by let can be change.
+To declare a variable in JavaScript, we can use `var` keyword.
 Syntax is: `var variable_name = value;`
 ```javascript
 var name = "Ajay";
 console.log(name);